-To add a little spice to your Thank Yous, just say, “Doumo arigatou gozaimasu.”
+To add a little spice to your Thank Yous, just say, “Doumo arigatou” or “Doumo arigatou gozaimasu.”
 Adding ‘very much’ shows how truly appreciative you are.
-Putting up a smile on your face while saying it would make the receiver feel even happier.
+Putting up a smile on your face while saying it would make the receiver feel even more pleased.

 Being friendly or appreciative doesn’t hurt anyone, so try to always add ‘doumo” to your “arigatous”.